Kalikoze/be_resources/module1/lessons/enums_2_instructor.md

 ## Prep
 - Use Week 2 CFU to determine who will be your 4-5 "table leaders".
 These people should have used best-use enums on the first two questions (.find_all and .min_by).
 Before the lesson (1-ish day) let these students know/ask if they are ok with it, and let them know which enum they will facillitate so they can spend some time preparing (no more than 20 minutes).
 - Classroom setup - have a designated table (or study room/vault if nearby) for each station.
-- Print out notes sheet for stations.
+- Print out warm up/wrap up questions

 ## Warm Up: Block Return Values